Eastern Kentucky University Scholarships (2026–2027)

 🏆 Flagship Scholarships (competitive, limited slots)

 These are the university’s most competitive (essay/interview) awards—often limited in number and larger than standard merit.
-For 2025–2026, Eastern Kentucky University does not publish a campus-wide flagship competitive scholarship separate from automatic merit.
+Eastern Kentucky University does not publish a campus-wide flagship competitive scholarship separate from automatic merit.
 We’ll re-check before each cycle opens.

 | Scholarship | Award Amount | What Makes It Competitive | Eligibility | Separate App? | Renewable? |